-5 key takeaways from the Murdaugh murders trial
+5 Key Takeaways From the Murdaugh Murders Trial

 Murdaugh has been charged with dozens of financial crimes.

-Murdaugh has maintained that he believed that his son was targeted by an unknown assailant or assailants because of his involvement in the crash.
+Murdaugh has maintained that he believed that his son was killed by an unknown assailant or assailants because of his involvement in the crash.

 The prosecution leaned on Murdaugh’s lies to persuade the jury not to trust him.

-In addition to an array of financial misdeeds, Murdaugh testified to a longtime addiction to painkillers and a penchant for lying.
-The prosecution seized on that admission — how readily, and easily, he had lied to police, family and friends — in an attempt to convince the jury that he was lying about not having killed his wife and son.
+Along with an array of financial misdeeds, Murdaugh testified that he had a longtime addiction to painkillers and a penchant for lying.
+The prosecution seized on that admission — of how readily, and easily, he had lied to police, family and friends — to convince the jury that he was lying about not having killed his wife and son.

 At one point, lead prosecutor Creighton Waters held up a stack of papers relating to clients whom Murdaugh stole from.